[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 • Keep liveness probes simple and lightweight.
 Misconfigured probes can impact application performance if they run too frequently or cause containers to sit in an unhealthy state for extended periods of time.
 Some containers don’t need probes where they execute simple operations and terminate quickly, so avoid unnecessary probe configurations.

-• Use a combination of readiness and liveness probes to ensure that your application is running properly and is able to handle incoming traffic.
+• Use a combination of readiness and liveness probes to ensure that your application is running properly and can handle incoming traffic.

 • If a liveness probe takes too long to complete, Kubernetes may assume that the application is not running and restart it, even if it is actually still running, so setting a realistic and appropriate timeout value is recommended.
 Check how long the probe’s command, API request, or gRPC call takes to actually complete, then set a value with a small extra time buffer.